clarinsi/tweetgeo/2-extraction/README.md

-# The filtering and extraction module of GeoTweet
+# The filtering and extraction module of TweetGeo

 Requirements: python2.7*, langid if user-level language identification is run

+For defining the filtering and extraction processes, you should edit the ```config.py``` file.

 ## Filtering

+For filtering before starting the analysis for now there is only the ```filter_by_user.py``` script available which
+- filters by the ```config.MIN_NO_TWEETS``` criterion, discarding all users tweets that have less tweets in the collection than the criterion defines,
+- filters by the user's languages defined in ```config.LANGS``` by running the langid.py language identifier on a concatenation of all texts of a user, with mentions, hastags and URLs removed,
+- filters by the criterion whether the user tweeted mostly from the list of countries defined in ```config.COUNTRIES```.

-For filtering before starting the analysis for now there is only the ```filter_by_user.py``` script available which runs the lang_id language identifier on a concatenation of all texts of a user.
-All users satisfying the set language criterion are added to the ```users.pickle``` file and only those users are considered when extracting variables.
+All users satisfying ALL the set criteria are added to the ```users.pickle``` file and only those users are considered when extracting variables.

 ## Extraction

-For defining the extraction process you should edit the ```config.py``` file.

 There are three variable extraction phases:
 - extraction of any metadata from the Status (as obtained through tweepy) object, list of functions is defined in ```config.EXTRACTION_STATUS```